LavaMoat/lavamoat.github.io/src/content/docs/reference/glossary.md

 description: Terminology for LavaMoat and related technologies
 ---

+This glossary provides definitions for terms used in the context of LavaMoat and related technologies.

 ## Compartment

 Compartments are a mechanism for isolating and providing limited power to programs within a shared realm.
 Compartments are necessary for [Hardened JavaScript][] and are described in the [Compartments Proposal][compartments-proposal-ext].